PopovEvgeniy/easykms/readme.txt

 Program description

-This software let you activate Microsoft Windows via custom KMS server.
+This software lets you activate Microsoft Windows via a custom KMS server.
-Please use it for non-commercial home purpose only.
+Please use it for non-commercial home purposes only.

 Important remark

-This software need admin right for correct work.
-Run it as admin.
+This software needs admin rights for correct work.
+Run it as an admin.

 Product key

-Volume license is the best choice because it doesn't have problem with activation.
-Use volume license if possible.
+The volume license is the best choice because it doesn't have problems with activation.
+Use the volume license if possible.
-You need to apply product key from volume license before do activation if you have ordinary license.
+You need to apply the product key from the volume license before do activation if you have an ordinary license.
 You can see these keys here: https://docs.microsoft.com/en-us/windows-server/get-started/kmsclientkeys

 Trouble guide

-Try to change server or/and product key if you have trouble with activation.
+Try to change the server or product key if you have trouble with activation.

 Server list

-Edit servers.txt file to add or remove the server from server list.
+Edit the servers.txt file to add or remove the server from the server list.

 License